NishanthJKumar/NishanthJKumar.github.io/_posts/2026-09-20-Tackling-Robotics-with-(V)LM-Agents.md

 At current rates, the end-user cost of doing this is likely infeasible.

 It is worth noting though that inference speeds and costs for VLMs are improving.
-Robocurve notes that ["LLM token output speed increases by 2-7x per year"](https://x.com/chooi_jeq/status/2090453423682633891?s=20), and projects that VLMs could potentially control robots at the required control frequency by the end of this year, or by 2029.
+A researcher at Robocurve notes that ["LLM token output speed increases by 2-7x per year"](https://x.com/chooi_jeq/status/2090453423682633891?s=20), and projects that VLMs could potentially control robots at the required control frequency by the end of this year, or by 2029.
 Costs are falling on a [similar kind of curve](https://epoch.ai/data-insights/llm-inference-price-trends)[^epoch].
 Both of these concerns could additionally be addressed by distilling large models into smaller ones that can be run locally. ßHowever, it is unclear whether these trends will continue to hold in the coming months and years.